ADGEfficiency/dsr-rl/PITCHME.md

 $\beta$
 - hyperparameter that is increased over the course of an experiment
-- 0.4 or 0.5 up to 1.0
+- 0.4 or 0.5 -> 1.0

-Weights are normalized by $ 1 / \max_i \omega_i $ to ensure that we only scale the update downwards
+Weights are normalized by $ 1 / \max_i \omega_i $
+- ensure that we only scale the update downwards

-All new transitions are stored at maximum priority - to ensure replay at least once
+All new transitions are stored at maximum priority
+- to ensure replay at least once

 Sampling is commonly done using **binary heaps** to efficiently search for high prioritiy transitions and to calculate sums and minimums

-Ask your algorithms teacher to go over binary heaps - they are useful!
+- ask your algorithms teacher to go over binary heaps - they are useful!

 ---
 ![fig](assets/images/section_4/sumtree_test.png)